-Janmashtami is just around the corner and will be celebrated on 11th August, 2020 this year.
-Devotees across the world are gearing to welcome the eight avatar of Lord Vishnu- Lord Krishna with much enthusiasm and fervor.
+Janmashtami 2020 is around the corner and will be celebrated on 11th August, 2020 this year.
+Devotees across the world are ready to welcome the eight avatar of Lord Vishnu- Lord Krishna with much enthusiasm and fervor.
 Krishna, Kanhaiya, Govind, Gopal, Nandlal, Brijesh, Manmohan, Balgopal, Murli Manohar...
 No matter what you call him Lord Krishna spreads love and harmony amid circumstances of conflict and chaos.
 There are numerous stories that are recited till today about the many mischief of little Krishna and how he got to be known as the 'makhan chor', for his love for white butter.

 Krishna Janmashtami marks the birthday of Lord Krishna, and is celebrated with much fervour every year.
 It is one of the major festivals in the Indian calendar, and Hindus consider this day auspicious.
 They patiently wait for Janmashtami every year, and follow many customs to show their devotion to Krishna ji.
 Though different regions carry out Krishna Janmashtami celebrations in their own way, most people fast the entire day.
 After sundown, hymns are recited and bhajans are sung in the name of the Lord.
 People stay up till midnight to break their fast, as it is believed to be the time when Lord Krishna was born.
 The day after Janmashtami is referred to as ‘Nanda Utsav', wherein people distribute sweets and gifts to their loved ones.

 The food is first offered to Krishna ji, and then distributed among all the devotees and priests.